 A number of factors combine to determine the revenue performance, spending levels and overall fiscal condition of cities.

-When asked about the positive or negative impact of each factor on city finances in 2012, at least seven in ten city finance officers cited service costs (79%), health benefit costs (77%), pension costs (74%), and infrastructure demands (70%) as negatively effecting city budgets.
+When asked about the positive or negative impact of each factor on city finances in 2011, at least seven in ten city finance officers cited employee health benefit costs (82%), pension costs (80%), prices (78%) and infrastructure demands (70%) as negatively effecting city budgets.
+A majority of city finance officers also cited the level of state aid (58%), employee wage costs (56%) and public safety costs (54%) as having a negative effect.